 Enclos projects among Dezeen’s and Construct Connect’s top buildings of 2016.
 Dezeen released its Top 10 Skyscrapers of 2016 earlier this month.
 Enclos collaborated on all four of Dezeen’s domestic projects mentioned.
 Construct Connect’s “Top Five Coolest Buildings of 2016” features the National Museum of African American History and Culture (NMAAHC) in Washington, D.C. as well as VIA 57 West.

-Dezeen’s top 10 skyscrapers of 2016 includes Enclos projects all around New York.
-VIA 57 West by Bjarke Ingel’s is a whopping 467 feet and is best known for its triangular features and strategically placed courtyard, often dubbed the “Courtscraper.”
+Dezeen’s top 10 skyscrapers of 2016 include Enclos projects all around New York.
+VIA 57 West by Bjarke Ingel’s is a whopping 467 feet and is best known for its triangular features and strategically placed courtyard often dubbed the “Courtscraper.”

 This list would not be complete without Enclos’ very own 56 Leonard in Manhattan’s Tribeca neighborhood.
 The tower rises 57 floors into the sky and features ten luxury penthouses overlooking several of New York most promising neighborhoods.
 56 Leonard’s unique “Jenga-like” appearance is what draws all the attention.
 Penthouses are situated at irregular intervals giving the illusion of stacked boxes.